 - Earphone – You are climbing 5000 ft above sea level and Definity you will be bored at time.
 So, grab a earphone and listen to your favorite music.

 This guided preparation can improve your possibility to reach at summit without facing any hurdle.
 It will be helpful for both new and experienced hikers.
-Enjoy the trekking with us and leave the Preparation To Climb Mount Kilimanjaro up to us.
+Enjoy Climbing Mount Kilimanjaro with us and leave the way for Preparing To Climb Mount Kilimanjaro up to us.